Saturday Football Cheat Sheet: Best bets for Premier League, Championship and more

 European football tips and predictions

-"Newly-promoted Levante aren't likely to offer up much more resistance than Mallorca here.
-They opened their season with a 2-1 defeat at Alaves, and the Segunda Division champions haven't beaten Barca since 2019.
-The Catalans have won six of the clubs' last eight meetings.
+"It was a home win over Cagliari that sealed the title for Antonio Conte's team last season - a game McTominay netted the winner in - and now they face the Sardinians again.
+Cagliari haven't exactly made a great start to the campaign - they needed penalties to squeeze past lower-league Virtus Entella in the Coppa Italia, and then required a 94th-minute equaliser to avoid defeat against Fiorentina.

-"I'm going to use the Sportsbook's Bet Builder to combine a Raphinha goal with a Lamine Yamal assist at 7/2.
-Yamal set up 16 goals across the league and the Champions League last term, while Raphinha netted 31 times across those two competitions.
-Remember, Yamal doesn't have to directly set up Raphinha for the bet to land."
+"McTominay is a healthy 6/4 to score here on the Sportsbook, and that's a price I'm happy to try and snap up before he starts getting priced like a striker."

-Now read Alan Shearer Exclusive: Isak's agent has made a right mess for Newcastle
+Now read Alan Shearer Exclusive: Newcastle must sign at least one striker before Monday's transfer deadline

 New Customers can get £50 in free bets!